 What is the optimal font size for the body of websites?

-Guidelines often suggest 10, 12, or 14 points.
-12 points is a number you see frequently mentioned in forums and blogs.
 In 2009, Smashing Magazin found that a set of 50 very popular news pages used 13px on average.
 In 2013, they repeated the study and found that 14px and 16px had become the most popular font sizes.
-In 2015, Firefox and Chrome ship with a default of 16 points.
+In 2015, Firefox and Chrome ship with a default of 16 pixels.
 However, guidelines and recommendations rarely cite scientific evidence.

 Scientific research has been comparing font sizes 10, 12, 14 points and repeatedly found that bigger font implies better readability.
 This indicates that the current development of increasing font sizes in moving in the right direction.
 However, the larger the font becomes, the less text fits in one line.
 Is there a point where fonts become too large?